piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 In detail, Landau damping happens because some particles in the plasma move at velocities that resonate with the phase velocity of the electrostatic wave.
 These particles can either gain or lose energy from the wave depending on their initial velocities.
 If a greater number of particles gain energy (typically slower particles that are accelerated by the wave) than lose energy (faster particles that are decelerated by the wave), the wave loses energy, causing its amplitude to decrease over time.
 This process is purely kinetic and does not rely on collisions between particles.

 The phenomenon is often analyzed using the Vlasov-Poisson equations, which describe the behavior of the plasma in terms of particle velocity distributions and electric fields.
-Advanced mathematical techniques, such as Laplace transforms and contour integration, are used to solve these equations and derive the damping rate {cite}`finn2023numerical` {cite}`10.1063/1.1706419`.
-An understanding of the phenomenon using simple derivations "which does not require the application of methods of complex analysis" is shown and discussed in {cite}`physics3040059`.
+Advanced mathematical techniques, such as Laplace transforms and contour integration, are used to solve these equations and derive the damping rate {cite}`Finn2023` {cite}`Dawson1961`.
+An understanding of the phenomenon using simple derivations "which does not require the application of methods of complex analysis" is shown and discussed in {cite}`Shalchi2021`.

 The general information needed to setup the simulation is given in the previous tutorial in {ref}`sec:tutorial-pic-poisson-plasma-wave`.

-Before beginning with the tutorial, copy the *pic-poisson-landau-damping* directory from the tutorial folder in the top level directory to a separate location
+To begin with the tutorial, copy the *pic-poisson-landau-damping* directory from the tutorial folder in the top level directory to a separate location

     cp -r $PICLAS_PATH/tutorials/pic-poisson-landau-damping .